Nervosys/Botnix/botnix/README.md

 ## Commit conventions

-- Make sure you read about the [commit conventions](../CONTRIBUTING.md#commit-conventions) common to Nixpkgs as a whole.
+- Make sure you read about the [commit conventions](../CONTRIBUTING.md#commit-conventions) common to Botpkgs as a whole.

 - Format the commit messages in the following way: